 Tips for Saving Face

 As with most of Asia, the rules of saving face apply.
-To "lose one's cool" in public is completely unacceptable; never shout at someone or criticize them in front of others.
+To "lose one's cool" in public is completely unacceptable; avoid shouting at someone or criticizing them in front of others.

 No matter how inconvenient or uncomfortable a situation is, never make it worse by losing your temper!
 People who remain calm and smile through adversity are highly respected.
 You'll get problems resolved much faster by remaining calm.

 - When negotiating prices (it's expected and not considered rude), allow the other party to "save face" by giving just a little on the final price.
 Alternatively, you can return to buy from them again later.

-- Be sure to give genuine complements to people when merited.
+- Be sure to give genuine compliments and gratitude to people when merited.

 - When offered a gift, politely refuse at first, but in the end always accept it very graciously with both hands.